 “Røkke has earned a good deal of his money from petroleum-related activities, so in the beginning I was unsure if he was serious.
 I had no desire to be part of a ‘green washing’ initiative.
 But after a year of dialogue, I became convinced that he truly was committed and that this could actually make a difference.
 My idealism combined with his talent for business and tremendous ability to follow through gives us a unique opportunity to do something big,” she says.

-After two years on the new job Jensen has no regrets.
+After four years on the job Jensen has no regrets.

 “Many of things we are doing now are things I dreamed of doing at WWF, but could not do due to lack of competence, capacity or capital.
 And when you work at an NGO and see how much is wrong in the world, it is very easy to focus on the problems.
 In that respect it is very freeing to be allowed to work full time on solutions.”